View Document Text

 provides custody and brokerage services, monthly reporting to clients, and daily electronic reporting to LNW

-and its clients (via web-based access).
-Each client maintains one or more separate accounts with Schwab
+and LNW’s clients (via web-based access).
+Each client maintains one or more separate accounts with

-for this purpose and pays Schwab directly for its custody and brokerage services.
-The amount of Schwab’s
+Schwab for this purpose and pays Schwab directly for its custody and brokerage services.
+The amount of

 custodian and broker is in the best interests of LNW’s clients because of the scope, quality, and price of